Glenis studied for a B.A (Hons) in English Literature after retirement. She was awarded a degree at the age of 67.

 This short and simple narrative poem describes a brief moment in the Christmas period when strolling players are performing at the door of the 'voice' in the poem.

-It's reasonable to assume that the poem was inspired by an actual event, since it was a widespread Christmas custom of village musicians, usually members of the parish church choir, to stroll from door to door in rural parishes during the Christmas period, providing musical entertainment and offering good wishes to householders.
-They were sometimes given Christmas gratuities for their efforts by the local gentry.
+The poem was probably inspired by an actual event, since it was a widespread Christmas custom of village musicians, usually members of the parish church choir, to stroll from door to door in rural parishes during the Christmas period, providing musical entertainment and offering good wishes to householders.
+The local gentry sometimes paid gratuities for the performances of the musicians.

 Analysis of 'Minstrels' by William Wordsworth